Atanu-P/bill-generator/README.md

 ### Node.js Installation
 1. Download the Node.js installer from the [official website](https://nodejs.org/).
-2. Run the installer and follow the instructions.
-3. Verify the installation by running the following commands in your terminal:
+2. Run the installer and then verify the installation by running the following commands in your terminal:
     ```bash
     node -v
     npm -v
     ```
-4. Download and install MongoDB Community Server from the [official website](https://www.mongodb.com/try/download/community).
+3. Download and install MongoDB Community Server from the [official website](https://www.mongodb.com/try/download/community).
-5. Download and install Compass (MongoDB GUI) from [official website](https://www.mongodb.com/try/download/compass).
+4. Download and install Compass (MongoDB GUI) from [official website](https://www.mongodb.com/try/download/compass).

 ### Clone the Repository
 1. Download and install GIT from [official website](https://git-scm.com/downloads/win).